 We calculated a total diversity grade for each school by looking at racial, ethnic, age, gender and geographic diversity.

-Adventist University of Health Sciences is ranked #260
+Adventist University of Health Sciences is considered to be pretty typical in overall diversity, and is ranked #1,482 nationwide.

 When available, the chart below also explores ethnic diversity among the faculty at Adventist University of Health Sciences.